jai0040/Speed-Typing-Game/README.md

 <p>In this constructor, we have initialized the width and height of the window, variables that are needed for calculation and then we initialized the pygame and loaded the images.
 The screen variable is the most important on which we will draw everything</p><br>

 <h3>3. draw_text() method</h3>
-<p>The draw_text() method of Game class is a **helper function** that will draw the text on the screen.
+<p>The draw_text() method of Game class is a <b>helper function</b> that will draw the text on the screen.
 The argument it takes is the screen, the message we want to draw, the y coordinate of the screen to position our text, the size of the font and color of the font.
 We will draw everything in the center of the screen.
 After drawing anything on the screen, pygame requires you to update the screen.</p>

 ```
 def draw_text(self, screen, msg, y ,fsize, color):